tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 {% include random_ad4.html %}

-## Step 1: Set up a project in Stoplight Studio {#setup}

-{: .note}
 Stoplight provides a variety of options for working with projects &mdash; desktop editor versus web editor, and syncing from GitHub or saving directly to a Stoplight workspace.
-In this tutorial, I take the simplest path using the web editor and saving to the Stoplight workspace, but recognize that you have more options.
+In this tutorial, I take the simplest path: using the web editor and saving to the Stoplight workspace.
+But recognize that you have more options.
 See [Working with Projects](https://meta.stoplight.io/docs/studio/docs/Basics/01-working-with-projects.md) for more details.

-To set up a new project in Stoplight Studio:
+## Step 1: Set up a project in Stoplight Studio {#setup}

 1. Go to [https://stoplight.io/studio/](https://stoplight.io/studio/) and click **On the Web**.
 2. Follow the on-screen instruction to create a workspace, and then sign into it, authenticating with one of the ID options.